ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. When should we use SVMs over logistic regression?
+Q. When should we use SVMs over logistic regression?

 <details><summary><b>Answer</b></summary>